xsahil03x/stream-chat-js/docs/integration-checklist.md

 In above code, you have actually created 2 different active websocket connections.
 Generally you should only have 1 websocket connection per chat instance per user.
 If you need access to `chatClient` at multiple places in single page (application), then its better to cache the `chatClient` in some service or higher order component and use that cached instance everywhere.

-**As a quick check, we strongly recommend you to do global search over codebase for `setUser`, and make sure you don't make more than one call to `setUser` function on single page.**
+**As a quick check, we strongly recommend you to do global search over codebase for `setUser`, and make sure you don't make more than one call to `setUser` function in a single application.**

 ### Call `chatClient.disconnect` to avoid orphan connections